 Indianapolis is a city most largely defined by its sports and the banter and camaraderie that always accompany such a potent cultural bond.
 Beyond this though, ten Fortune 1000 companies within the city limits mean that the Indianapolis employment picture is decent (sorry, the Colts aren't hiring quarterbacks).

 Indianapolis is in the shallow end of the pool of monthly rent and it's easy to wade in and out.
 The most expensive 1 BR apartment in Indianapolis welcomes you at under $1,300 per month.
-The other Indianapolis neighborhoods, all within easy reach of one another, average around $700 for a 1 BR, $850 for a 2 BR, and $1,000 for a $3 BR.
+The other Indianapolis neighborhoods, all within easy reach of one another, average around $700 for a one bedroom, $850 for a two bedroom, and $1,000 for a three bedroom.
 If you've ever lived in NYC, LA, SFO, or any other city recognizable solely from its initials, you're going to have a lot of extra funds each month for all the tenderloin sandwiches and Sun Kings.

 Like every major city, there is shopping, art, colleges, parks, culture, sport, and pockets of divine dining.
 Indianapolis is marginally more compact in these regards, but no different.
 Well, no different except for the high school hoops fanaticism and the refurbished remnant of a failed waterways experiment - the Grand Canal - complete with gondolas.
 Let us explore the apartment scene of the Venice of the Midwest.

 Downtown: Home to most of Indy's popular attractions (Colts, Pacers, Symphony, the historically significant Hilbert Circle Theater, Circle Centre Shopping), burgeoning restaurant scene, and IUPUI, the downtown area/canal/wholesale district is the most "now" section of Indianapolis.
 It used to be the most "then."
 Not that long ago, much of downtown Indy was on the "strictly functional" side of architecture and vibe.
 As Indianapolis was the site of the world's first union train station, it was largely dominated by its sprawling network of railroad operations - sort of a proletarian and thuggish aura.
 Since 1995, nearly $700 million has been invested in chic buildings including some destination hotels.
-Now the whole place vibes less Orwell's 1984 and more Prince's 1999. $1,300 for top-of-the line 1BR.
+Many of the apartment complexes included recently renovated pool and gym areas, greatly increasing the livability of the area.
+Now the whole place vibes less Orwell's 1984 and more Prince's 1999. $1,300 for top-of-the line 1BR apartment with washer and dryer included.
 Plenty of high end 2BR apartments available for that price. $800 for a decent 1BR.

 Broad Ripple: Youthful, fun, full of nightlife, proximity to the most tenacious NCAA team ever, the Butler Bulldogs, as well as David Letterman and Kurt Vonnegut, Broad Ripple is clever and relevant.
 Broad Ripple is about 6 miles north of downtown and its "we're open if you are" motto sums up a lot about the bohemian nature of the village.
 There're 50 restaurants, some of them family style places, within a 1/3 mile radius.
 It's clean with lots going on.
 Around $725 for a 1BR, $875 for a 2 BR.